Skip to main content

 The Northwest Railway Museum wants everyone to be able to experience the joy of a working railway.
 Here is what the Museum currently offers to help make the facilities accessible.

 The Snoqualmie Depot, North Bend Depot, and Railway History Campus are each equipped with a chair lift to accommodate those who need accessibility assistance getting on and off the train.
 Please call for information regarding additional accommodation.
 If more than 4 people in your party need lift assistance, please contact Museum Visitor Services at least 24 hours before your visit so that the Museum can ensure appropriate staffing and space are available.
-Museum staff and volunteers are happy to assist you in boarding the train.
+Museum staff and volunteers are happy to assist you in boarding the train whether you need the lift, a helping hand, or just a little extra time.

 Please note, Puget Sound Energy’s Snoqualmie Falls Hydroelectric Museum does not currently have a wheelchair lift available.